-- A statutory decision maker considers all applicable information and the recommendation
+- The statutory decision maker considers all applicable information and the recommendation.

-- A statutory decision maker makes a decision on the statement of concern in relation to the application(s)
+- The statutory decision maker decides on the statement of concern concerning the applications.

 Phase 5: Close

-- We notify all parties of the AER’s decision
+- We notify all parties of the our decision.

-At any point in the process, consider using Alternative Dispute Resolution (ADR), which provides concerned parties a variety of options to manage disputes including direct negotiation between the parties, AER staff-led mediation, and third-party mediation.
+At any point in the process, consider using Alternative Dispute Resolution, which provides concerned parties options to manage disputes, including direct negotiation between the parties, AER staff-led mediation, and third-party mediation.

 What if my statement of concern is related to an application about which a decision has already been made?

-If you have concerns after we have approved an application, you may be able to request a regulatory appeal under section 38 of the Responsible Energy Development Act.
+If you have concerns about an approved an application, you may be able to request a regulatory appeal under section 38 of the Responsible Energy Development Act.
 Learn more about our regulatory appeal process and who can request to appeal.

-- Publication of Decision – Project application decisions are posted on the Publication of Decision page.
+- Publication of Decision – Project application decisions are posted on this webpage.

-- Participatory and Procedural Decisions – Statement of concern dispositions are posted on the Participatory and Procedural Decisions page.
+- Participatory and Procedural Decisions – Statement of concern dispositions are posted on this webpage.

-- Hearing Decisions – Hearing decisions are posted on the Hearing Decisions page.
+- Hearing Decisions – Hearing decisions are posted on this webpage.

 What if I have concerns with a proposed development that has not yet been filed with the AER?